anquanscan/sec-tools/README.md

 [IPASN-History](https://github.com/D4-project/IPASN-History): IP ASN History to find ASN announcing an IP and the closest prefix announcing it at a specific date
 [derailed](https://github.com/SakuraSamuraii/derailed): CVE-2021-40875: Tools to Inspect Gurock Testrail Servers for Vulnerabilities related to CVE-2021-40875.
 [CheckPasswordHash](https://github.com/MikeS159/CheckPasswordHash): Lets you check your password hash against a list in a textfile (for the have i been pwned database)
 [clusterfuzzlite](https://github.com/google/clusterfuzzlite): ClusterFuzzLite - Simple continuous fuzzing that runs in CI.
+[simple-port-scanner](https://github.com/EdinsonRequena/simple-port-scanner): This is a simple port scanner built in python 3.8